Table of Contents

 Deeper visibility into coding behavior

-The AI Tools Usage panel (currently limited to GitHub Copilot) provides deeper drilldowns so you can move from high-level percentages to the underlying counts and trends.
+The AI Tools Usage panel provides drilldowns so you can move from high-level percentages to underlying counts and trends.

-• Click to see the number of users who are not using Copilot.
+- Click to see the number of users not using the tool.

-• Trend of accepted Copilot-generated lines over time.
+- Trend of accepted AI-generated lines over time.

 Example: If Active Users are high but Acceptance Rate is low, developers may be experimenting without trusting suggestions yet.
-If both trend upward, the tool is delivering real value.
+If both trend upward, the tool is delivering measurable value.

 Adoption funnel